 To read the full text of the case study click here

-The case study was conducted as part of the EU-funded AGORA (A Gathering place to cO-design and co-cReate Adaptation) project, which aims to enhance collective resilience against climate change by establishing community-based adaptation practices in various social, economic and political contexts.
+The case study was conducted as part of the EU-funded Adaptation AGORA (A Gathering place to cO-design and co-cReate Adaptation) project, which aims to enhance collective resilience against climate change by establishing community-based adaptation practices in various social, economic and political contexts.

 News